Pro MTB Gravity Tour (Pro GRT) Requirements and Procedures

 - Results must be submitted to USA Cycling in the USAC standard electronic format for each day of competition.
 USA Cycling license numbers must be included with the race results.
 Results from all Pro GRT races are due in their entirety no later than 8 a.m.
 Mountain Time the day following the race.
 For questions regarding result submission please contact the USA Cycling Technical Programs Manager at firstname.lastname@example.org.

-UCI and Race Director Summit Requirements for 2015
+Race Director Summit Requirements